-With the exception of implicitly publicly accessible resources such as websites, access to HCC information technology resources may not be transferred or extended by members of the College community to outside individuals or groups without prior approval of the appropriate faculty, staff member or administrator.
+With the exception of publicly accessible resources such as websites, access to HCC information technology resources may not be transferred or extended by members of the College community to outside individuals or groups without prior approval of the Vice President of Information Systems or his/her designee.
 Such access must be limited in nature and fall within the scope of the educational mission of the institution.
-The authorizing College official is expected to ensure that such access is not abused.

-It is expected that these resources will be used efficiently and responsibly in support of the mission of the College as set forth in this policy.
-All other use not consistent with this policy may be considered unauthorized use.
+It is expected that these resources will be used efficiently and responsibly in support of the mission of the College as set forth in this procedure.
+All other use not consistent with this procedure may be considered unauthorized use.

-HCC users are responsible for ensuring the confidentiality and appropriate use of institutional data to which they are given access, ensuring the security of the equipment where such information is held or displayed, ensuring the security of any accounts issued in their name, and abiding by related privacy rights of students, faculty and staff concerning the use and release of personal information, as required by Florida Statute, Federal Statute or existing policies (i.e. Chapter 815, Florida Statutes, Computer Crimes Act, Title 18, United States Code, Electronic Communications Privacy Act of 1986, Gramm-Leach-Bliley Act, Family Educational Right to Privacy Act).
+HCC users are responsible for ensuring the confidentiality and appropriate use of institutional data to which they are given access, ensuring the security of the equipment where such information is held or displayed, ensuring the security of any accounts issued in their name, and abiding by related privacy rights of students, faculty and staff concerning the use and release of personal information, as required by Florida Statutes, Federal Laws or existing policies (i.e. Chapter 815, Florida Statutes, Computer Crimes Act, Title 18, United States Code, Electronic Communications Privacy Act of 1986, Gramm-Leach-Bliley Act, Family Educational Right to Privacy Act, etc.)

 Electronic mail and computer files are considered private to the fullest extent permitted by law.
-Access to such files will generally require permission of the sender/recipient of a message or the owner of the account in which the material resides, court order, or other actions defined bylaw or College policy.
-However, in the event of a sanctioned College investigation for alleged misconduct, e-mail or files may be locked or copied to prevent destruction and loss of information.
-Users may employ methods to increase the privacy of their files, provided they do not violate any provision of this policy or degrade system/network performance.
+Access to such files will generally require permission of the sender/recipient of a message or the owner of the account in which the material resides, court order, or other actions defined by law, College policy or procedure.
+However, in the event of a College investigation for alleged misconduct, e-mail or files may be locked or copied to prevent destruction and loss of information.

 Original electronic materials on central computing equipment and/or copies may be retained for specified periods of time on system backups and other locations; however, the College does not warrant that such information can be retrieved.